top of page

 REVEREND R.R.
 WILKINSON

 In 1958, when Rev. R.R.
 Wilkinson came to Roanoke, Virginia the Roanoke NAACP chapter was nonexistent.
 Segregation was the law of the land in Virginia like most southern states during that time.
 African Americans faced constant racism and discrimination in Roanoke.
 There were no promotions for the few African Americans that were employed in Roanoke's police department, there were no people of color employed in Roanoke fire departments.
 There were no government positions offered to African Americans in Roanoke as well.
-Most African Americans in Roanoke were denied service in all white restaurants, hospitals, department stores and public facilities.
+Most African Americans in Roanoke were denied service in white only restaurants, hospitals, department stores and public facilities.
 Roanoke learning institutions such as schools and universities, city bus transportation, and hospitals in Roanoke, Virginia were all segregated by Jim Crow laws.
 These Jim Crow laws were created after the Civil War to separate Africans Americans from White Americans in southern states.
 The NAACP considered these laws immoral and unjust.

 REV. R.R.
 WILKINSON BECOMES NAACP PRESIDENT